Cheese Pairing Wheel

 Pickled onions, Bacon jam

-Our Original crispbread has a subtle, malty flavour and a slight sourdough tang that works
+Our Original Sourdough Crackers have a subtle, malty flavour and a slight sourdough tang that works

 well with hard and mellow cheeses like Cheddar and Red Leicester.
 Pickled onion is a